Kerr (surname)

+Kerr /kɛər/ is an English and Scottish surname with multiple possible origins.

+It is possible that the surname Kerr comes from Brittonic roots, stemming from the Cumbric word caer (sometimes written as ker), meaning fortress or stronghold.

-Kerr /kɛər/ is an English and Scottish surname, a topographic name for someone who lived by a marsh or swampy woodland.
-Middle English kerr means ‘brushwood wet ground.’
+It may also be a topographic name for someone who lived by a marsh or swampy woodland, taken from the Middle English kerr means ‘brushwood wet ground.’
 See Clan Kerr for the Scottish origins.

 Notable people with the surname include: